The Practical Uses of 50 Herbs

-- When you receive it, open the data disk file, and print out the application form.
-Send it in with a $25 application fee, and the $160 tuition.
-This entitles you to student support and faculty contact for 16 weeks after the enrollment is accepted and your receive a faculty mentor.
+When you receive materials, open the data disk file, and print out the application form.
+Send it in with a $25 application fee, and the $240 tuition.

-- Read the instructions for obtaining CE credit in the read-me-first file with the notes.
+Read the instructions for obtaining CE credit in the read-me-first file with the notes.

-- Look over the CE questions and review them before listening to the disks.
+Look over the CE questions and review them before listening to the disks.

-- Complete any assignments or readings and answer the CE questions for each disk.
+Complete any assignments or readings and answer the CE questions for each disk.

-- You will receive a certificate reflecting 48 hours of CE credit.
+You will receive a certificate reflecting 48 hours of CE credit.

 The recorded lectures were delivered by NAIMH Director Paul Bergner in a classroom setting, edied and supplemented with studio portions.
 If you enroll, you will also be assigned a faculty mentor.
 Click here to see Faculty biographies.